 We aim to establish a multistakeholder and multifaceted cooperation platform in Istanbul to facilitate multifaceted cooperation along the Eastern Mediterranean and Western Balkans migration route to foster mutual benefits.
-SPOTLIGHT: EASTERN EUROPE AND CENTRAL ASIA "DEMOCRATIC PRINCIPLES, EDUCATION AND TOLERANCE MAKE MIGRATION BETTER" Radim Zak, Head of Region for Eastern Europe and Central Asia, on how the nature of migration has undergone a fundamental change in this region and why he believes in the power of the younger generation.
-63 Regions in the Spotlight [CMPD Annual Report 2023 What makes migration an important topic in your region?
+"DEMOCRATIC PRINCIPLES, EDUCATION AND TOLERANCE MAKE MIGRATION BETTER" Radim Zak, Head of Region for Eastern Europe and Central Asia, on how the nature of migration has undergone a fundamental change in this region and why he believes in the power of the younger generation.
+What makes migration an important topic in your region?
 In general terms, the nature of migration has changed.
 It has become less motivated by people's own choice; they are more forced to do so.
-For the last two to three years, migration has increasingly become a matter of existential meaning to millions seeking protection within and outside their countries, to individuals and nations, and also an instrument of hybrid aggression between States influencing the security landscape, pressing the target countries, testing their established approaches and leading to innovative solutions.
+For the last two to three years, migration has increasingly become a matter of existential meaning to millions seeking protection within and outside their countries, to individuals and nations, and also an instrument of hybrid aggression between States influencing the security land-scape, pressing the target countries, testing their established approaches and leading to innovative solutions.
 What was your biggest learning in 2023?